If you are looking for a platform to build your online course or membership site, there are some promising ones to choose from.

 There is no transaction fees on any of their plans including the free plan and you can have unlimited courses and students on all the paid plans.
 So, Thinkific is pretty reasonably priced.

-Now, Kajabi's pricing model is very different.
+Now, Kajabi pricing works very differently.
 It offers three pricing plans and like Thinkific, it charges you 0% transaction fees on all plans.

 The lowest tier is called Basic Plan and it costs $149/month.
 The Basic Plan allows for up to 1,000 active members, plus you can create up to 3 products and 3 sales pipelines.